HL7/davinci-ecdx/input/pagecontent/index.md

 <div class="bg-info" markdown="1">
 Publishing Punch list for Jan Ballot:

-- [xml_escape] Remove contained guidance and Task Profile
+- [X] Remove contained guidance and Task Profile
 - [ ] Add content to make clear in data includes non-FHIR resources
 - [ ] Flesh out the Scope and Usage section
 - [ ] Add Section on Background and include the 6 use cases